Website Glossary

 Alzheimer's Disease

 A disability characterized by impaired memory & ability to learn new material, accompanied by a high level of stress and an acute sensitivity to the social & built environment.
+Learn more about Alzheimer's disease.

 Brain